 Answer questions and see how you rank against other players.Play Now

-Roy Innis is an American Civil Rights Activist born on June 6, 1934, in St. Croix, U.S. Virgin Islands.
+Civil rights activist Roy Innis was born on June 6, 1934, in St. Croix, U.S. Virgin Islands.
 In 1946, he immigrated to Harlem in New York City.
-Innis actively participated in the Congress of Racial Equality (CORE), becoming its National Chairman in 1968.
+Innis actively participated in the Congress of Racial Equality, becoming its National Chairman in 1968.
 He supported black separatism,

 Civil rights activist Roy emile Alfredo Innis was born on June 6, 1934, in St. Croix, U.S. Virgin Islands.
-Emigrating to Harlem, New York City in 1946, he dropped out of high school to join the army, then worked for a New York City research laboratory 1963-'67.
+Emigrating to Harlem, New York, in 1946, he dropped out of high school to join the U.S. Army, and worked for a New York City research laboratory from 1963 to '67.

-Innis joined the Congress of Racial Equality (CORE) in 1963 and advocated black separatism and community school boards.
+Roy Innis joined the Congress of Racial Equality in 1963, advocating for black separatism and community school boards.
 He became CORE's national president in 1968.
-Promoting community development corporations, he founded several black business groups and was co-editor of the Manhattan Tribune.
+Promoting community development corporations, he founded several black business groups and served as co-editor of the Manhattan Tribune.

 © 2013 A+E Networks.
 All rights reserved.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Your Friends' Connections

 Included In These Groups